kyritzb/BeatSaber-Tournament/README.md

-# BeatSaber-Tournament

-This project is made with google sheets and a google forms.
-Google form takes in data from users and the data is then analized in order to calculate scores for each player and generate leaderboards.
-It is easy to change the songs and add new players just by adding their names to the forms.
+This project helps keep scores in a beatsaber tornament.
+It utilizes google sheets and a google forms to take in song scores from users to generate leaderboards.